JackDay94/Project5-atopc/README.md

     - [Django-crispy-forms 2.0](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to make forms use Bootstrap styling.
     - [Crispy-bootstrap5](https://pypi.org/project/crispy-bootstrap5/) - Extension to crispy forms to work with Bootstrap5.
 - Storage
-    - [Amazon Web Services (AWS)](https://aws.amazon.com/) - Used to store and serve the media files for the project.
+    - [Amazon Web Services (AWS)](https://aws.amazon.com/) - Used to store and serve the static and media files for the project.
 - Other
     - [Summernote](https://summernote.org/) - WYSIWYG text editor used in product and blog forms.
     - [Gitpod](https://www.gitpod.io/) - Used as the editing environment.